 Not only the data shared between the two PCs, but a Virtual Private Network also secures the internet connection on your PC.
 Thus, it ensures any data sent or received by your PC is encrypted and secured.

-- Taking remote connection of organization’s private network
+- Taking the remote connection of an organization’s private network

 - When using public Wi-Fi, protecting the data